 “–” - the task was completed incorrectly;

-"i" - unstable execution of the task.
+“i” - unstable task execution.

 Group B - children who scored 10 - 15 points.
 Fine motor skills are well developed.

-Group C - children who scored 13 - 12 points.
+Group C – children who scored 13–12 points.
 Fine motor skills are not well developed.

-Randomly indicate to the child the finger that he should raise by touching it with a pencil: “This finger.
-Now this one ...
-"You need to start with the right hand.
+Randomly point to the child the finger that he should raise, touching it with a pencil: “This finger.
+Now this one…” You need to start with the right hand.

 When performing the “necessary” movement of the specified finger, “unnecessary” movements of other fingers may appear.
 This happens involuntarily.

-results the test for the development of fine motor skills of the hands is processed as follows:
+Results The test for the development of fine motor skills of the hands is processed as follows:

 2) the results obtained for each hand are added up.